Canada – National Strategies to Address Homelessness

 - Facilitate community capacity by coordinating Government of Canada efforts and enhancing the diversity of tools and resources;

-- Foster effective partnerships and investment that contribute to addressing the immediate and multifaceted needs of the homeless and reducing homelessness in Canada; and
+- Foster effective partnerships and investment that contribute to addressing the immediate and multifaceted needs of people experiencing homelessness and reducing homelessness in Canada; and

 - Increase awareness and understanding of homelessness in Canada.